wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-administer-use-command-line.md

 ---
-title: Gerenciar clusters Hadoop usando a CLI do Azure – Azure HDInsight
+title: Gerenciar clusters do Hadoop usando o CLI do Azure Classic - Azure HDInsight
-description: Saiba como usar a Interface de linha de comando do Azure para gerenciar clusters Hadoop no Azure HDInsight.
-A CLI do Azure funciona no Windows, Mac e Linux.
+description: Aprenda a usar a CLI clássica do Azure para gerenciar clusters do Hadoop no HDInsight do Azure.
 services: hdinsight
 ms.reviewer: jasonh
 author: jasonwhowell